bmats/ribbons/README.md

 ## To do

-- ribbons radially outward
+- [X] ribbons radially outward
-- smooth out amplitude
+- [ ] smooth out amplitude
-- accelerate ribbons proportionally on beat?
+- [X] accelerate ribbons proportionally on beat?
-- lines with l/r spectrum along sides or volume history
+- [ ] lines with l/r spectrum along sides or volume history

-## Not showing in ovr

-Symptoms
+- [ ] album art: id3lib.sourceforge.net

+## OVR Integration

+Not supported with current cinder (not glnext) and ovr 0.4.
+See https://forum.libcinder.org/topic/oculus-rift-dk2-block

 - gl::clear working, but geometry does not draw

 Possible Reasons

-implement stereocamera?
+- implement stereocamera?

 use:
 setWindowSize(mHmd->Resolution.w, mHmd->Resolution.h); //this